ElenaElenoglou/Deep-Learning/Convolution Neural Network (CNN)/README.md

 Implement an algorithm to classify whether pneumonia is detected in lungs X-ray images.

 ### Dataset:
-The total number of images available for training the model is 5216 and for testing the model is 624 images.
+The total number of images available for training the model is 5216 and for testing the model is 624 images.<br/>
  • Dataset Link: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia?

 ### Dependencies: